 - Linear Booths: height restriction of 8 ft.

 - Perimeter Booths: height restriction of 12 ft.

 - Island Booths: height restriction of 20 ft.

 For more information on booth configurations, visit the Booth Types page.

-Exhibit hall specifications, as provided by the Georgia World Congress Center are as follows:
+Exhibit hall specifications, as provided by the Anaheim Center are as follows:

 Linear Booths.
 Exhibit sidewalls may be as high as 8 ft. but shall extend only 5 ft. from the back wall.
 Any display material over 3 ft. in height may not extend more than 5 ft., measured from the back wall of the booth to the front of the booth, in order to permit a clear view from booth to booth.
 Rare exceptions to these rules may be granted by HAI Show Management, in its sole discretion, depending in part on booth location, but exceptions shall only be permitted with prior written approval from HAI Show Management.

 Static Booths.
 Static booths will be located inside the convention center.
 Assignments are subject to space availability.
 Static area is for the display of aircraft or the display/demonstration of other products.
 Examples include water buckets, tug/tow equipment, vehicles, and enclosed flight simulators.
 Three-foot draped divider rails will be provided for static display booths.
 Tables are allowed for the display of promotional materials only and may not exceed 3 ft. in height within 5 ft. of an aisle.
 Standard chairs are allowed.
 Absolutely no other furniture, office units, back walls or sidewalls, pop-up exhibits, or audiovisual will be allowed.
 Carpet, floor covering, overhead/hanging signage, and specialty lighting won’t be permitted in static booths.
 There will be no exceptions to these policies.